 At the point of admission to the facility it is unlikely to be known what pathogen is the cause of respiratory symptoms.
-Respiratory pathways should be developed in hospitals in a bid to separate patients with suspected/confirmed respiratory viruses from all other patients as far as possible.
-Respiratory pathways may be dedicated wards or dedicated bed bays within wards.
+Respiratory pathways should be developed in hospitals in a bid to separate patients with respiratory viral symptoms/confirmed respiratory pathogen from all other patients as far as possible.
+Respiratory pathways may be dedicated wards, dedicated bed bays within wards or individual single rooms within wards.

 Patients with suspected or known respiratory viruses should be placed in a single side room.
 Where single side rooms facilities are lacking, patients with the same confirmed pathogen should be cohorted together.
+Rapid Diagnostic Testing (including POCT) or LFD testing may be used to help support patient placement risk assessments on the respiratory pathway.